Here Are the Three Options for Dealing With North Korea

 The ongoing democratization of Myanmar — until recently somewhat comparable to North Korea in brutality — also provides a glimmer of hope.
 There is the possibility, however remote, of a popular revolt, or that the Kims will be toppled by an elite faction, or that the regime may simply slowly rot away

-The one thing that is certain is that any glasnost from Kim is extremely unlikely.
+The one thing that is certain is that any glasnost from Kim Jong Un is extremely unlikely.
 Meaningful political reform in Pyongyang would unleash pent-up desires for all kinds of freedoms from the North Korean people, leading to clamor for reunification with the infinitely richer South and naturally for the end of the Kim clan as a political force.

 “The international community needs to think about playing the long game,” says Pinkston.
 “There’s no need to panic.
 North Korea is at such a disadvantage; in terms of resources the gap is huge.”